Nuclei-Software/nuclei-linux-sdk/README.md

 and opensbi with linux kernel payload for Nuclei xl-spike which can emulate Nuclei Demo SoC.

-It can also build linux kernel, rootfs ramdisk, opensbi and freeloader for Nuclei Demo SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.
+It can also build linux kernel, rootfs ramdisk, opensbi and freeloader for Nuclei Demo SoC FPGA bitstream running in Nuclei FPGA Evaluation Board.

 Nuclei Demo SoC is mainly used for evaluation, which can be configured to use Nuclei RISC-V Core.